antoniomcr96/scripts-for-libinput-gestures/README.md

 - I highly suggest installing Gestures: https://gitlab.com/cunidev/gestures a minimal GUI App for libinput-gestures.

 # Put the scripts somewhere
 Download the two files (3fingersdown.sh, 3fingersup.sh) from this repository and put them somewhere (I put theme in a hidden folder inside /home).
-In this case we will put them in (create the folder ```.libinputgestures-scripts``` inside /home):
+In this case we will put them in (create the folder ```.libinputgestures-scripts``` inside /home **remember the . dot** ):
 ```
 ~/.libinputgestures-scripts/
 ```